Offham Primary School

 At Offham our music curriculum ensures students can create their own music, sing, listen, play, and perform.
 This is embedded into daily classroom activities, weekly music lessons, weekly singing assemblies, regular concerts and performances and the learning of instruments.

 The elements of music are taught in classroom lessons so that children are able to use the language of music to discuss it, and understand how it is made, played and appreciated.
-In the classroom, students learn how to play various tuned and percussion instruments, including the glockenspiel throughout the school; the recorder, ocarina and ukulele in Key Stage 2.
+In the classroom, students learn how to play the glockenspiel in Key Stage 1 and the recorder, in Key Stage 2.
 In learning to play a musical instrument, our children learn to understand the principles of using designated notes or chords, how to improvise and compose with their own ideas.
 They will also become familiar with non standard notation and some basic standard treble music notation.

 Our Music Curriculum: